max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 -

-global.isInSpectaclesDisplay(pos [vec3], cam [Component.Camera]) : bool
-	Returns true if the world position is visible in the square Spectacles (2021) display.
-Handy for optimization sometimes.
+mat4FromDescription(matDescription [string]) : mat4
+	Returns a mat4, based on a mat4's string description.
+Useful when trying to retrieve one stored as JSON format.

 -

-global.mat4FromDescription(matDescription [string]) : mat4
-	Returns a mat4, based on a mat4's string 'description'.
-Useful when trying to store it in a JSON, for example.

--

-global.wrapFunction(originalFunction [Function], newFunction [Function]) : Function
+wrapFunction(newFunction [Function], originalFunction [Function]) : Function
 	Wrap two functions into one.